henrietta-k/adapt-learning-wiki/Peer-Code-Review.md

 * The developer who submits the PR is not allowed to cast a +1.
 * If a commit is added to the PR, any +1s given so far are invalidated.
 Everyone must post their assessment/+1 after reviewing the commit.
 * Any new functionality/feature requests uncovered during review of a PR must be separated into new issues/PRs.
 * **For code to be merged, a minimum of three +1s is required.
-Of these, at least two +1s must have come from a core team member.**
+Of these, at least two +1s must have come from a core team member.
+All three +1s cannot come from reviewers working from the same company.**
 * The person who merges the PR must also post their +1 prior to merging if their vote is required.
 * A vote of -1 must be accompanied by an explanation of why the PR should not be merged.
 Without this, the -1 will be disregarded.
 * Any concerns signaled by a -1 warrant careful consideration, but no reviewer has veto rights.